RuslanMirov/COT-Tokens-DAO1L/README.md

 2) Owner can mint 5% tokens from totalSupply() per year

-3) 10B to Team vested (time is seting in the migration)
+3) 10B to Team vested (time is setting in the migration)

 4) 20B will go to owner wallet for sales manually